YanaSn0/Tampermonkey/README.md

 Increase this to take longer than 30 minutes: setTimeout(resolve, 1800000)); // 30-minute delay before reload

-Increase these to take longer than 2 to 4 seconds per click. clickDelay = 2000 + Math.random() * 2000;
+Increase these to take longer than 2 to 4 seconds per click: clickDelay = 2000 + Math.random() * 2000;

 2000 is the base.
 Math.random() * 2000 generates a random number between 0 and 2000ms.
 The total range becomes 2 to 4 seconds.